Diversification quotients: Quantifying diversification via risk measures: Introduction

+We proceed to focus on VaR and ES in Section \ref{VaR-ES}.
+Alternative formulations of $\mathrm{DQ}^{\VaR}_\alpha$ and $\mathrm{DQ}^{\ES}_\alpha$ are first derived (Theorem \ref{th:var}).
+It turns out that $\mathrm{DQ}^{\VaR}_\alpha$ and $\mathrm{DQ}^{\ES}_\alpha$ have a natural range of $[0,n]$ and $[0,1]$, respectively, with clear interpretation for values in between (Proposition \ref{th:var-01n}).
 In Section \ref{sec:opt}, we formulate DQ as a function of portfolio weights, and portfolio optimization problems are studied.
-It is shown that $\mathrm{DQ}^\ES_\alpha$ is quasi-convex in portfolio weights (Theorem \ref{prop:convex}), and efficient algorithms to optimize $\mathrm{DQ}^\VaR_\alpha$ and $\mathrm{DQ}^\ES_\alpha$ based on empirical observations are obtained (Proposition \ref{thm:opt}).
-Our new diversification index is applied to financial data in Section \ref{sec:emp}, where several empirical observations highlight the advantages of DQ.
+It is shown that $\mathrm{DQ}^\ES_\alpha$ is quasi-convex in portfolio weights (Proposition \ref{prop:convex}), and efficient algorithms to optimize $\mathrm{DQ}^\VaR_\alpha$ and $\mathrm{DQ}^\ES_\alpha$ based on empirical observations are obtained (Proposition \ref{thm:opt}).

+The popular models of multivariate elliptical and regular varying distributions in finance are studied in Section \ref{sec:5} and convenient formulas are available.
+For the three simple models in Table \ref{tab:Ind0}, DQs based on both VaR and ES report the intuitive conclusion that the normal model has the strongest diversification, followed by the iid t-model, and the common shock model has the weakest diversification; see Table \ref{tab:Ind01}.
+Therefore, DQ has the nice feature that it can capture heavy tails and common shocks.

+Our new diversification index is applied to financial data in Section \ref{emp}, where several empirical observations highlight advantages of DQ.
 We conclude the paper in Section \ref{sec:conclusion} by discussing a number of implications and promising future directions for DQ.
-Some additional results, proofs, and some omitted numerical results are relegated to the technical appendices.
+Additional results, proofs, and some omitted numerical results are relegated to the technical appendices.